pavelvasev/38parrots/examples/virus-protein/2-atomic-connections.md

 So we are able to see only subset of atoms and connections.

 ---
-2020, Majid Forghani, Pavel Vasev, http://www.cv.imm.uran.ru
+(c) 2020, Majid Forghani, Pavel Vasev, http://www.cv.imm.uran.ru